nidhish-create/RespiraDetectX/README.md

 Keras is a Python-based deep learning API that runs on top of TensorFlow, a machine learning platform.
 It was created with the goal of allowing for quick experimentation.
 It's crucial to be able to go from idea to result as quickly as feasible when conducting research.
+# Machine learning and Deep learnnig
+# use of different architectures
+VGG16, VGG19, Resnet-50